A Welcome Letter from the Graduate Students of the Department of Spanish & Portuguese at UC Berkeley

 Dear Prospective Students,

-It’s no surprise to us graduate students that UC Berkeley was recently rated by U.S. News and World Report as the best university in the U.S. for graduate study.
+It’s no surprise to us graduate students that UC Berkeley was recently rated by U.S. News and World Report as the no. 1 public university in the U.S. according to the newest American college rankings by U.S. News and World Report.
 Our library collections, easily navigated with the latest technology, are among the largest in the country.
 All of the UC system libraries are linked to one another, making Inter-Library Loans between campuses convenient for all students.
 In addition, Berkeley students interested in media studies enjoy access to the immense resource of the Pacific Film Archive.

 The Berkeley community and campus are famous worldwide for dynamic intellectual community and commitment to the development of solid thinkers; we assure you that as a student here, you will find the same qualities in the department of Spanish and Portuguese.
 The graduate students are very pleased with our department’s combination of professional rigor and social camaraderie.
 Professors encourage the sharing of ideas between graduate students and are willing to give detailed commentary on term papers and articles-in-progress.
 We are always welcome during faculty hours for discussing individual research and further developing classroom discussion.
 In addition to invaluable support from the professors, graduate students depend on one another for continued intellectual growth and feedback.
 Many students participate in self-generated working groups, often funded by the Townsend Center.

 Berkeley, San Francisco and the larger Bay Area offer unequaled literary, linguistic, and political communities with phenomenal access to cultural events, all set within the gorgeous landscape of the San Francisco Bay.
 We love it here and take great pride in our work and our supportive, professional environment.
 Our department certainly has a lot to offer; please contact us with any questions you might have.